On regularity of $\overline\partial$-solutions on $a_q$ domains with $C^2$ boundary in complex manifolds: Introduction

-Next, we mention results on $\db$ solutions on $a_q$ domains in complex manifolds: The basic estimates for the Cauchy-Riemann operator were proved by Morrey~\ci{MR0099060} for $(0,1)$-forms and by Kohn~\cites{MR0153030,MR0208200} for forms of any type on strongly pseudoconvex manifolds with smooth boundary.
-These results lead to the regularity of the $\db$-Neumann operator for strictly pseudoconvex manifolds and more general for compact manifolds whose boundary satisfies property $Z(q)$.
-Kohn proved that property $Z(q)$ is satisfied by strongly pseudoconvex manifolds with smooth boundary and H\"ormander proved that the $Z(q)$ condition is satisfied by the condition $a_q$ on $D$ when $\pd D\in C^3$.
-When $\pd D\in C^\infty$, sharp regularity results for $\db$ solutions were obtained by Greiner-Stein~\ci{MR0499319} for $(0,1)$ forms and Beals-Greiner-Stanton~\ci{MR886418} for $(0,q)$ forms under condition $Z(q)$ through the study of the regularity of $\db$-Neumann operator in $L^{k,p}$ and $\Lambda^r$ spaces.
-Condition $a_q$ also ensures the stability of the solvability of the $\db$-equation on $(0,q)$ forms; namely if $f=\db u_0+\tilde f$ on $D$ while $\tilde f$ is a $\db$-closed form on a larger domain and $u_0$ has the regularity in the sought-after class, then $\tilde f=\db\tilde u$ for some $L^2$ form $\tilde u$.
-This stability is useful to obtain regularity for $\db$ solutions as shown by Kerzman~\ci{MR0281944}; first one seeks regularity for $u_0$ without solving the $\db$-equation.
+Next, we mention results on $\db$ solutions on $a_q$ domains in complex manifolds, which are also called $Z(q)$ domains in ~\cite{MR0461588}*{p.~57}).
+The basic estimate for $\db$ was proved by Morrey~\cite{MR0099060} for $(0,1)$-forms and by Kohn~\cites{MR0153030,MR0208200} for forms of any type on strongly pseudoconvex manifolds with smooth boundary.
+These results lead to regularity of the $\db$-Neumann operator for strictly pseudoconvex manifolds and more general for compact manifolds whose boundary satisfies property $Z(q)$ (see~\cites{MR0153030,MR0208200} and \cite{MR0177135}*{Thm.~3.9}).
+By work of H\"ormander~\cite{MR0179443}, the basis estimate is equivalent to the condition $Z(q)$ on $D$ (see~\cite{MR0177135}*{Prop.~3.12} and \cite{MR0461588}*{Thm.~3.2.2} for details).
+When $\pd D\in C^\infty$, sharp regularity results for $\db$ solutions were obtained by Greiner-Stein~\cite{MR0499319} for $(0,1)$ forms and Beals--Greiner--Stanton~\cite{MR886418} for $(0,q)$ forms under condition $Z(q)$ through the study of the regularity of $\db$-Neumann operator in $L^{k,p}$ and $\Lambda^r$ spaces.
+The condition $a_q$ also ensures the stability of the solvability of the $\db$-equation on $(0,q)$ forms; namely if $f=\db u_0+\tilde f$ on $D$ while $\tilde f$ is a $\db$-closed form on a larger domain and $u_0$ has the regularity in the sought-after class, then $\tilde f=\db\tilde u$ for some $L^2$ form $\tilde u$.
+This stability is useful to obtain regularity for $\db$ solutions as shown by Kerzman~\cite{MR0281944}; first one seeks regularity for $u_0$ without solving the $\db$-equation.
 Then $u_0+\tilde u$ provides a desired solution based on regularity of $u_0$ and the interior regularity of $\tilde u$ from the elliptic theory on systems of partial differential equations.